RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 ## Communication of Results

-On an annual basis, an Auditor Letter of Compliance, prepared in accordance with the [*FPKI Compliance Audit Requirements*] (http://www.idmanagement.gov/fpkipa/documents/FPKI%20Compliance%20Audit%20Requirements.doc) document, on behalf of an Agency PMA shall be provided to the SSP.
+On an annual basis, an Auditor Letter of Compliance, prepared in accordance with the *FPKI Annual Review Requirements* document, on behalf of an Agency PMA shall be provided to the SSP.

-On an annual basis, the SSP PMA shall submit an audit compliance package to the FPKIPA.
+On an annual basis, the SSP PMA shall submit an annual review package to the FPKIPA.
-This package shall be prepared in accordance with the [*FPKI Compliance Audit Requirements*] (http://www.idmanagement.gov/fpkipa/documents/FPKI%20Compliance%20Audit%20Requirements.doc) document and includes an assertion from the SSP PMA that all PKI components have been audited - including any components that may be separately managed and operated.
+This package shall be prepared by the SSP PMA, in accordance with the *FPKI Annual Review Requirements* document and include an assertion that all PKI components have been audited - including any components that may be separately managed and operated.
-The report shall identify the versions of this CP and CPS used in the assessment.
+The report shall identify the versions of this CP and the CPS used in the assessment.
 Additionally, where necessary, the results shall be communicated as set forth in section 8.5 above.

 #  Other Business and Legal Matters